wamp-proto/wamp-proto/rfc/text/advanced/ap_48_uris.md

 {align="left"}
         wamp.error.authorization_failed

-Authorization of the *Principal* is required for each individual execution of the *Action*.
+Authorization of the *Principal* is required to perform the given *Action*.
 This can be used for capability-based access control.

 {align="left"}
         wamp.error.authorization_required